-Training, talks and advice on composting for gardening clubs, schools etc.
+Training, talks and advice on composting for gardening clubs, allotment societies, schools etc.

 Home and Allotment composting.